paulscherrerinstitute/lib_cpp_h5_writer/README.md

 - hdf5 ==1.10.1
 - boost ==1.61.0

-When you are using conda to install the packages, you might need to add the **conda-forge** channel to your conda config:
+When you are using conda to install the packages, you might need to add the **conda-forge** and **paulscherrerinstitute** channels to your conda config:

 ```
 conda config --add channels conda-forge
+conda config --add channels paulscherrerinstitute
 ```

 <a id="basic_concepts"></a>